-- 34.1.0 BCSS believes there is merit in allowing student-athletes to participate in sports programs that are not offered at their home school due to low student enrollments and insufficient numbers.
-The goal of allowing joint teams is to increase the number of student-athletes that participate in activities. - Two (2) or more member schools may make an application for a Joint Team.
-If approved student-athletes from those member schools will be able to participate together on the joint team. - 34.3.0 Each Application must be made only for team sports and be submitted to the BCSS Office.
-The application shall: - 34.3.1 Be made with regard to member schools that are located in the same local association; - 34.3.2 Indicate which specific team sport and identified time period; a minimum period of one (1) year, up to a maximum of three (3) consecutive years; and - 34.3.3 Include acknowledgement and support from the member schools' administration and local association president. - 34.4.0 To maintain the competitive balance and ensure a fair field of play, a joint school team may be approved but the ability for the team to compete in playoffs, zones and championships may be restricted based on the following: - 34.4.1 Member schools who join together and have a combined "category" total of 11 or higher as found in Membership Fees (5.1.0) are eligible to compete in all competition in a BCSS activity (playoffs, zones and provincials); - 34.4.2 Member schools who join together and have a combined "category" total of 10 or lower in the Membership Fees Categories (5.1.0) are not eligible to compete in any post season competition beyond a local or Tier II championship in BCSS activity. - The tiering classification of the joint team will be determined by combining the appropriate tiering numbers of the two (2) or more schools forming the joint team. - 34.6.0 A joint team may be terminated by written request, before the expiry of the requested time period in the following cases: - 34.6.1 Closure of one (1) of the participating schools; - 34.6.2 Serious breach of the Bylaws, Policies or Rules and Regulations of BCSS of any of the participants; or - 34.6.3 When, it is in the best interests of the student athletes of one (1) or more schools. - 34.7.0 The decision is final and conclusive and shall not be appealed or reviewed in any manner.
+- 35.1.0 BCSS believes there is merit in allowing student-athletes to participate in sports programs that are not offered at their home school due to low student enrollments and insufficient numbers.
+The goal of allowing joint teams is to increase the number of student-athletes that participate in activities. - 35.2.0 Two (2) or more member schools may make an application for a Joint Team.
+If approved student-athletes from those member schools will be able to participate together on the joint team. - 35.3.0 Each Application must be made only for team sports and be submitted to the BCSS Office.
+The application shall: - 35.3.1 Be made with regard to member schools that are located in the same local association; - 35.3.2 Indicate which specific team sport; and - 35.3.3 Include acknowledgement and support from the member schools' administration and local association president. - To maintain the competitive balance and ensure a fair field of play, a joint school team may be approved but the ability for the team to compete in playoffs, zones and championships may be restricted based on the following: - 35.4.1 Member schools who join together and have a combined "category" total of 11 or higher as found in Membership Fees (6.1.0) are eligible to compete in all competition in a BCSS activity (playoffs, zones and provincials); - 35.4.2 Member schools who join together and have a combined "category" total of 10 or lower in the Membership Fees Categories (6.1.0) are not eligible to compete in any post season competition beyond a local or Tier II championship in BCSS activity. - 35.5.0 The tiering classification of the joint team will be determined by combining the appropriate tiering numbers of the two (2) or more schools forming the joint team. - 35.6.0 A joint team may be terminated by written request, before the expiry of the requested time period in the following cases: - 35.6.1 Closure of one (1) of the participating schools; - 35.6.2 Serious breach of the Bylaws, Policies or Rules and Regulations of BCSS of any of the participants; or - 35.6.3 When, it is in the best interests of the student athletes of one (1) or more schools. - 35.7.0 The decision is final and conclusive and shall not be appealed or reviewed in any manner.

-35.0.0 STUDENT-ATHLETE GENDER
+36.0.0 STUDENT-ATHLETE GENDER